aws-amplify/amplify-cli/CONTRIBUTING.md

 #### "pre-push" hook:

-The "pre-push" hook will build test files and run the `split-e2e-tests` script to ensure the correct configuration file is generated for our CICD workflow.
+The "pre-push" hook will build test files and run the `split-e2e-tests` script to ensure the correct configuration file is generated for our CI/CD workflow.

 ## Tests